NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 Now, when we deploy the module, we can provide a custom name.
 To learn how to do this, please read the [Deploying a module guide](./deploy.md).

+You can also make your parameters optional by passing a default value as second argument to `m.getParameter`.

 ## Using submodules

 You can organize your deployment into different Ignition Modules, which can make them easier to write, read and reason about.